 How to Write Medical Notes Using the SOAP Method

-The SOAP format is the most widely used structure for clinical documentation in UK practice.
+The SOAP format is the most widely used structure for clinical documentation in US practice.
 It divides each entry into four sections: Subjective, Objective, Assessment, and Plan.
-Using this structure consistently makes notes easier to write, easier to read, and more useful to colleagues picking up a case during a handover or ward round review.
+Using this structure consistently makes notes easier to write, easier to read, and more useful to colleagues picking up a case during a handover or hospital round review.

 Subjective captures what the patient reports: symptoms, duration, severity, and relevant history in their own words.